csci3250-2019/student-1155108631/README.md

 item|duedate
 ----|--------
-giving ratings to article in course blog|23/4 23:59 this project|23/4 23:59
+giving ratings to articles in course blog|23/4 23:59 this project|23/4 23:59

 So make sure you have these done!